Adoration of the Magi (Filippino Lippi)

 Filippino Lippi followed Leonardo's setting, in particular in the central part of the work.
 Much of its inspiration was clearly derived from Botticelli's Adoration of the Magi, also in the Uffizi: this is evident in the disposition of the characters on the two sides, with the Holy Family portrayed in the centre under.
 Similarly to Botticelli's work, Filippino also portrayed numerous members of the Medici cadet line, who had adhered to the Savonarolian Republic in the period in which the work was executed.
-On the left, kneeling and holding an astrolabe, is Pierfrancesco de' Medici, who had died 20 years before.
+On the left, kneeling in a luxurious, fur-lined yellow robe and holding an astrolabe, is Pierfrancesco de' Medici, who had died 20 years before.
 Behind him, standing, are his two sons Giovanni, holding a goblet, and Lorenzo, from whom a page is removing a crown.

 The general style is that of Filippino's late career, characterized by a greater care to details and by a nervous rhythm in the forms, influenced by the knowledge of foreign painting schools (as also in the landscape of the background).
+The painting is set in a country landscape, in front of a stable over which the Star of Bethlehem, that guided the Three Magi, is shining.
+In the background, there are scenes of their journey, from the sighting of the star to their passage via Herod's palace.